skatejs/skatejs/README.md

 This allows you to specify which attributes you want to listen to and will call the specified function when:

-- The element is inserted with the corresponding attribute already on it.
+- The element is created with the corresponding attribute already on it.
 - The corresponding attribute is added to the element.
 - The corresponding attribute is updated on the element.